epam/fonda/doc/Bam2FastqWorkflow.md

 ### Overall workflow description

-**Bam2Fastq** workflow responsible for converting bam file to fastq files.
+**Bam2Fastq** is workflow responsible for converting bam file to fastq files.
 The workflow provides the following available tools for each analysis step:

 - data processing: **picard**, **samtools**